devnyxie/quartz-notes/content/studies/unix/Born2beRoot.md

 ---
 ![[attachments/logos/debian_logo.webp|100]]

-The **Born2beRoot** project is a system administration exercise in the [[studies/42Warsaw/index|42 curriculum]] that introduces virtualization concepts.
+The **Born2beRoot** project is a system administration exercise that introduces virtualization concepts.
 You will create a virtual machine using VirtualBox or UTM, set up a server with Debian or Rocky Linux, and follow strict configurations, including strong password policies, sudo rules, and a monitoring script.
 The mandatory tasks include configuring encrypted partitions, a secured SSH service, and a firewall.

 The **bonus** involves setting up additional features, like **advanced partitioning**, a **WordPress website** with specific services, or another functional service of your choice.
 However, bonus evaluation requires the mandatory part to be <u>flawless</u>.